-Avian flu is commonly diagnosed during a visit to the doctor, who will examine you and ask you questions about your symptoms.
+Avian flu is commonly diagnosed during a visit to the doctor.
+Your doctor will examine you and ask you questions about your symptoms.
 He or she will ask you about recent events that might have put you in contact with a contaminated bird or human.
 Lab tests are needed to confirm the virus.
 Your doctor will take a sample of mucus from your nose or the back of your throat with a long cotton swab.
 That swab will be sent to the lab for testing.

 Can avian flu be prevented or avoided?

-The best way to avoid the virus is to avoid direct contact with birds in high-risk areas (when traveling to the countries most affected, visiting live-animal markets, etc.).
+The best way to avoid the virus is to avoid direct contact with birds in high-risk areas.
+This includes when traveling to the countries most affected and visiting live-animal markets.
 Avoiding contact with a human known to have the virus also is a good way to avoid illness.
 As with all viruses, regular hand washing is the best way to control your exposure.
 If you can’t wash your hands, use hand sanitizer with at least 60% alcohol.
 Avoid touching your eyes, nose, and mouth with your hands.
 Use a tissue if one is available.

 If you know you have the disease, do not expose others at work, school, and the community.
 Try to separate yourself from the rest of your family at home.
 People who work with live poultry should follow their work safety guidelines.